Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution: Methods

 \subsection{Clustering Evaluation}

 To evaluate the robustness, accuracy, and consistency of the clustering, we went through four rounds of human validation to test the performance of different clustering thresholds.
 We randomly sampled 100 clusters each time and asked the expert coders to qualitatively code the most dissimilar pair as indicated by the cosine similarity and evaluated whether they were talking about the same misinformation claim.
 The coding scheme follows the work of \citet{kazemiClaim2021}.
+To ensure consistency across the evaluation process, we employed the same two expert coders for all four rounds of validation.
+Both coders were doctoral students, familiar with fact-checking practices, and had experience in content analysis.
+They worked independently to evaluate the clusters, and any disagreements were resolved through discussion to reach a consensus.
+The coding sheet provided to the coders included machine translations of each claim to facilitate understanding.
 The first three rounds of human evaluation identified the need for better pre-processing to remove strings from claims such as publishers' names, special characters, and formatted fact-checking claims.
-We implemented this pre-processing (see Section \ref{DataPrep}) before our final evaluation round.

 In addition to the qualitative analysis, we examine three measures of the goodness of fit of the clustering.
-First, we analyzed the variance of cosine distance within clusters (intra-cluster variance).
+First, we analyze the average of cosine distance within clusters (intra-cluster distance).
 Better clusters should lead to a reduced variation for higher thresholds.
 Additionally, we looked at the between-cluster (or inter-cluster) cosine distances.
 Here we selected the centroid of a cluster and sampled up to 10,000 additional centroids for which we then calculated the average cosine distance.
 The mean \emph{intra}-cluster variance and \emph{inter}-cluster distance are shown in Figure \ref{fig:threshold-analysis} for different thresholds.

 The mean intra-cluster variance consistently falls with higher thresholds (Figure \ref{fig:threshold-analysis} top).
 This is a positive result because it signifies that our clusters are becoming more cohesive---the elements within each cluster are more alike.
 This increased cohesiveness is crucial for our clustering methodology as we aim to gather similar fact-checks together to facilitate their analysis.
 The highlighted bar shows the cosine similarity threshold for which the intra-cluster variance is minimized.